Article written by Galen Adams (General Manager). I've been playing in the woods and out for fun and competition since 1997.

 Most every barrel out there is some variation of a straight barrel.
 They are supposed to make your gun more accurate by being made to tighter tolerances and having better designs than a stock paintball barrel.
-There are aftermarket barrels that are no good.
+There are, however, aftermarket barrels that are no good.
 Just like any other product there are good ones and bad ones.
 Some are gimmicky and some are true works of art.
-There are many variations here but we'll get in to that in another article.
+There are many variations of the straight on-piece barrel but we'll get in to that in another article.
 For now we'll just mention that the Lapco 14" Big Shot Barrel is one of our favorites.
 They're incredibly well made to exacting tolerances.
 They were scientifically designed and have out performed all others on various accuracy contests over the years.
-And, they're not too expensive.
-A bit cheaper but still very nice would be the J&J 14" Ceramic Barrel.
-You can get cheaper and more expensive barrels but you won't find anything more accurate than that Lapco and you can't beat the accuracy to price value of the J&J Ceramic.
+And bonus, they're not too expensive.
+A bit cheaper but still very nice would be the Custom Products One-Piece Barrels.
+You can get cheaper and more expensive barrels but you won't find anything more accurate than that Lapco and you can't beat the accuracy to price value of the Custom Products One-Piece.

 Multi Piece Barrels

-These are a straight barrel, but with a two piece design.
-They can be the most accurate barrel.
+These are straight barrels, but with a two piece design.
+They CAN be the most accurate barrel.
 You can change the internal diameter size to match the paintball size.
 We are still talking about .68 caliber, but the .001 will make a difference on how efficiently the air is used to push the ball and how evenly the ball travels down the barrel.
-The front "tip" can come in varying lengths.
-Length has no effect on accuracy.
-Shorter barrels are easier to maneuver, longer are easier to manipulate bunkers with.
+The front "tip" can come in varying lengths but length has no effect on accuracy.
+Shorter barrels are easier to maneuver and longer barrels are easier to manipulate bunkers with.
 (The more brush you can stick it through, or more of an angle you can push into inflatable bunker.)
 Choose what suits your preference.
-The rear "back" of this system can come in multiple internal diameters.
+The rear or "back" of a multi piece system can come in multiple internal diameters.
 The sizes vary kit to kit, but the variety of sizes is what you use to match the diameter of the paintballs.
-See our paintball article for more information.
 To match a specific size you will test a few balls from the center of a bag of paintballs.
-If the ball rolls through the back, its to big.
-If you can't blow it through, its to small.
-How tight it is, is again a little bit of personal preference.
-Tighter is more efficient, but one odd sized or out of round ball, and you could get a barrel break.
+If the ball rolls through the back then it's too big.
+If you can't blow it through it's to small.
+How tight is again a little bit of personal preference.
+Tighter is more efficient but one odd sized or out of round ball and you could get a barrel break.
 It's best to allow for a little variance.
 With a full kit you have to ability to match a greater selection of paintballs.
 You can also start a kit with a single back and tip and build as you need.
 This can be cheaper than buying multiple complete barrels of different sizes.
 Kit options are about the same as for one piece straight barrels.
 Lapco and J&J make good kits.
-The Techt iFit is a great system that can be used with any thread matching barrel as the tip.
+The TechT iFit is a great system that can be used with any thread matching barrel as the tip.

 There are only 2.
 The Tippmann Flatline and the Empire BT Apex.
 Both change the trajectory of the ball by creating a backspin on the ball like a slider in baseball.
 This causes the ball to skim along a flatter trajectory for a longer shot.
 This backspin does cause some accuracy issues though.
 Because there is movement up and down during flight it's harder to be consistently accurate.
 Also, any tilting to the right or left of your gun will cause the ball to pull right or left because of the spin.
 So these range barrels are great for that extra range (extra 100ft or so) and you can hit people that can't even come close to you BUT you do sacrifice some accuracy.
 Additional article about Effective Range (ER).